ManindraDeMel/LethalCompanyMoreMoney/README.md

 # FasterStart

-- Adds 1000 credits as the base amount when starting the game
+- Adds 1000 credits as the base amount when starting a new game
-- Now you can go to titan as you start a new game without the awful grind prior :(
+- Now you can go to titan as you start a new game without grinding :))